telerik/report-server-docs/setup/how-to-use-Azure-AD-to-login-to-TRS.md

 **4. Add Federation Users in Telerik Report Server**

 -   While still logged in, click on USER MANAGEMENT on the side toolbar and then click on NEW USER button above.
-In the popup window select **Federation** as authentication provider and set the username and email according to the entries you just did in Azure AD:
+In the popup window select **Federation** as authentication provider and set the username and email according to the entries you just did in Azure AD.
+Note that the username should contain the domain (i.e. to be exactly the same with the one you setup in Active Directory).
+To make things simpler, there is no need to enter the user's first and last name - they will be obtained from the claims, provided by Azure AD upon first login with this user.
+-   Assign some roles to the user you are creating.

 > ![](../images/report-server-images/HowToLoginUsingADFS/08.
 Add a User in TRS.png)